ZuechB/Authsome/README.md

 # Authsome

-This project allows you to send/receive requests as well as assist with authorization at the same time for OAuth and Basic OAuth.
+This project allows you to send/receive requests as well as assist with authorization at the same time for OAuth and Basic auth.

 ## Nuget